 Tulamben

-This small village on the North East coast of Bali is the most popular dive area of Bali.
-Tulamben is 15km
+This small village on the north east coast of Bali is the most popular dive area of Bali.
+Tulamben is 15km to the north of Amed

-to the North of Amed and lies at the foot of Gunung (mountain) Agung, a stratovolcano that forms the highest point (3014 metres) on the
+and lies at the foot of Gunung (mountain) Agung, a strato-volcano that forms the highest point (3142 metres) on the

-one of the hotels only a few minutes away from the bay and dive-sites or stay in one of the private villas a little further down the
+There are hotels and resorts only a few minutes away from the bay and dive-sites or stay in a resort or one of the private villas a little further down the

 Most dive sites in this area are accessible directly from the coast which is covered with volcanic rocks and cobbles.
 The seafloor changes at a depth of around 6 metres from rock to sand.

-There is an abundance of marine life in this area, ranging from reef inhabitants like Corals, Sponges, Gorgonians, Frogfishes,
+There is an abundance of marine life in this area, ranging from reef inhabitants like Corals, Sponges, Gorgonians, Frogfish,

-Ghost Pipefishes, Boxer Crabs and many kind of reef fishes.
+Ghost-pipefish, Cuttlefish, Boxer crabs and many kind of reef fishes.
 Also the larger marine life can be encountered here like the Mola mola

 Non-divers will have a pleasant time snorkeling in this area.
 Conditions are good with normally no or mild north-west flowing currents